×

 Susi Vetter

 Susi Vetter, an AR artist based in Berlin and a former Adobe creative resident, is known for her unique social media filters, particularly her psychedelic and surrealist virtual masks.
-While she excels in creating these masks, Vetter’s main focus is illustration, multimedia art, and digital product design.
+While she excels in creating these masks, Vetter’s primary focus is illustration, multimedia art, and digital product design.
 Her work is characterised by immersive storytelling that merges physical and digital realities, often featuring relatable, gloomy motifs expressed in a soft, delicate manner.

 Her AR creations range from simple doodles to complex, collage-style drawings, showcasing her talent in combining shapes, colours, and lines to reinterpret nature.
 Additionally, Vetter often collaborates with other digital artists, leading to exciting and innovative works in the AR space.